martrik/prosper-agent/README.md

 The bot can receive custom data for personalized responses by including query parameters in the webhook URL.

+## Conversation Storage

+The bot automatically stores conversation records in Supabase for each agent interaction.
+The following data is captured:

+- **Claim ID**: The generated claim number provided to the user
+- **Claim Date**: The submission date of the claim
+- **Claim Status**: The current status (Pending, Approved, Denied, etc.)
+- **Claim Amount**: The monetary amount of the claim
+- **State**: The conversation state tracking progress
+  - `initial`: Conversation started, claim number provided
+  - `ongoing`: User acknowledged claim, data collection in progress
+  - `done`: User verified all information, conversation complete
+- **Created At**: Timestamp of when the conversation started

+Each piece of information is saved to the database as it's collected during the conversation flow, allowing you to track and analyze all agent interactions.

 ## Prerequisites

 ### Twilio